 On October 21, 2003, Mr. Lamberto P. Ignacio passed away.
 Consequently, he was succeeded by Mr. Jerome R. Ignacio in the board.

-The whole OLPH School Community has always remembered and will always be thankful for the legacy of the couple, Mr. & Mrs. Lamberto P. Ignacio.
+The whole OLPH School Community has always remembered and will always be thankful for the legacy of the couple, Mr. Lamberto P. Ignacio and Mrs. Magdalena R. Ignacio.
 Later on August 2008, Mr. Benjamin Cruz joined them.
 He was succeeded by his wife, Mrs. Juliana Ignacio-Cruz.

 From the moment of its conception, the school has been working hard to offer nothing but the best to its pupils and students with their total development as members of a social group as its main concern.
 It has been emphasizing not only the development of basic literacy, numeracy, critical thinking, word skills, talents and potentials, but more importantly values formation that will make them “Maka-Diyos”, “makabayan,” makakalikasan,” “makatao,” “makakatarungan,” and “maka-Buhay.”

 On February 2007 OLPHS dedicated to Mary celebrated its Silver.
 It had been showered with many blessings in the forms of awards, trophies, and certificates, all recognizing and affirming the school’s excellence in education, science and technology.
 Besides, the school joins the rank of Government-Recognized Schools that offers complete Preschool, Grade School and High School Courses.

 As the school reached its 31 years it will continue its tradition of providing quality, yet affordable education.
 With responsible and efficient members of the faculty, very supportive and cooperative administration and parents, and with talented pupils and students, the school will surely continue to shine in the Third Millennium.